 Our climate change transition plan steers us on our decarbonisation journey.
-Under this plan, we commit to reduce our absolute Scope 2 GHG emissions by 12.8% by FY2035, with FY2023 as the baseline.
+Under this plan, we commit to reduce our absolute Scope 2 GHG emissions by 12.8% by FY2035, using FY2023 as our baseline.
 Our climate change transition plan is focused on two (2) strategic levers of reduce and neutralise as follows: